lowlyheart/Questionnaire-on-Human-Perception-of-AI-Consciousness/README.md

-# Study on Perceived AI Consciousness
+# Survey on Human Perception of AI Consciousness

 ## Access to the Full Survey Instrument
 The complete set of survey items used in the study is available.